 FreedomPay’s use of personal information and data collected from its customers and employees will be limited to data that is 1) required for satisfactory performances of its Services or 2) collected and utilized to enhance the user experience of the Services.
 FreedomPay limits the information that it collects to data that is relevant for the satisfactory delivery and performance of FreedomPay’s Services and does not process personal information or data that is incompatible with its intended use as described above or as required by legal or regulatory bodies.

 FreedomPay’s use of personal information is retained in an individual-identifiable form only so long as needed to perform its Services, as required by legal or regulatory bodies, or as needed for reasonable means such as statistical analysis.
 Following that period, stored data is aggregated and no longer identifiable to a specific transaction or user.

-Potential or existing clients who wish to review, amend, or delete the contact information stored in FreedomPay’s marketing, Customer Relationship Management (CRM), or other platforms can submit a request at https://corporate.freedompay.com/consumer-privacy/.
-Following validation, a member of the FreedomPay compliance team will execute the request and provide any accompanying documentation.
+Potential or existing clients who wish to review, amend, or delete the contact information stored in FreedomPay’s marketing and Customer Relationship Management (CRM) platforms can submit a request at https://corporate.freedompay.com/consumer-privacy/.
+Following validation of the data subject, a member of the FreedomPay compliance team will execute the request and provide any accompanying documentation.

 FreedomPay Employees wishing to review, amend, or delete their personal data may do so manually by accessing the appropriate HR web portals.
 Using these portals, FreedomPay employees have the ability to view and edit any information provided to the Human resources department.
 Some information may be stored in systems that do not offer an externally facing method for review, amendment, or deletion.
 In these instances, employees may contact FreedomPay’s Director of Human Resources for assistance.
 Due to financial and legal requirements, as long as an individual is employed at FreedomPay, not all employee data can be deleted without terminating the existing employment arrangement.